 Some borrowers need more oversight than others.
 Deciding on which level of assurance is acceptable requires lenders and borrowers to discuss these options with the company’s accountant.

 Looking for more information on our commercial lender services?
-Contact Paul Atkinson at 404-874-6244 or fill out our form for more information.
+Contact Paul Atkinson at 404-874-6244 or contact us online.